Digital-Satellite-Club/PacSatAFSKBoard/README.md

 With some filter redesign it could support a number of different bands, too, maybe even up to 1280MHz.

-The board also have MRAM storage for persistent data storage and an RTC for timekeeping.
+The board also has MRAM storage for persistent data storage and an RTC for timekeeping.
 There's space on the board to add more things.

 The board has a CAN interface and a serial interface on top of the